 Where a provision of this Act requires moneys to be credited or charged to the Fund, that requirement is satisfied by an allowance in account or otherwise or by a set-off; and a reference in this Act to payments or to moneys paid, payable or received shall be construed accordingly.

-[Section 55 amended by No. 49 of 1996 s.
+[Section 55 amended: No. 49 of 1996 s.
 64.]

 Division 2 — Estimates, accounts and audit